NTwired/Wasavi/README.md

 **Full Version**

 Thank you for choosing to be part of our community at Rock’n null (in this Policy: “Company“, “we“, “us“, and “our“).
 We are committed to protecting your personal information and your right to privacy.
-If you have any questions or concerns about our policy, or our practices with regards to your personal information, please contact us at wasavi@rocknnull.com.
+If you have any questions or concerns about our policy, or our practices with regards to your personal information, please contact us at wasavi.me@gmail.com.
-This Policy (the “Policy”) explains our privacy practices for our Services at www.rocknnull.com and any related domain names as well as through our “Wasavi” mobile application (collectively – the “Service” or the “Services”).
+This Policy (the “Policy”) explains our privacy practices for our Services at Wasavi and any related domain names as well as through our “Wasavi” mobile application (collectively – the “Service” or the “Services”).
 It describes the ways your personal information and data is collected and used and the rights and options available to you with respect to your information.
 This Policy is incorporated to the Service’s Terms of Use (the “Terms”) and constitutes an integral part of them.

 You are not legally obligated to provide us Personal Data and may do so at your own free will.
 If you do not agree to provide us with such data or have it processed by us or any of our service providers, please contact us or not enter our Sites or use our Services.